 “The Beacons Project was crucial for me.
 It not only provided me with the aspiration to be a writer but also put me in contact with a range of authors and literature that I'd have been hard pushed to find anywhere else.
 The Beacons Project is a must if Wales is at all serious about fostering young talent in the arts.”
 Owen Sheers

-Have a look at our short film from last year:
+Have a look at our short film:

 Enjoy these two dynamic and inspiring workshops from creative industry greats Jack Thorne and Owen Sheers, aimed at students aged 16–18.
 BAFTA, Olivier and Tony award-winning screenwriter and playwright Jack Thorne discusses his adaptation of Phillip Pullman's trilogy His Dark Materials for Bad Wolf, the world renowned production company based in South Wales.
 Acclaimed Welsh poet, author and playwright Owen Sheers leads students through a creative writing workshop inspired by the landscape of Wales.
 Both workshops reflect the vibrant creative community in Wales and explore and encourage creativity, inclusivity and sustainability to inspire the future generation of creative Welsh talent.